Will patenting and exploiting this work stop me from carrying out further research in this area?

 Who should I approach first of all?

-Any of our Public Relations officers.
+Any of our TCE Team Members.
 They'll ensure that you are then passed to the best person for you to work with.

 How can I take my technology to market?